botanical/til/ruby_attr_reader.md

 ```

-In order to access the name of the Cat, you need to create a getter method
+In order to access the name of the Cat, you need to create a getter method called `name`

 ```Ruby
 # cat.rb